eszczepan/Simple-projects/README.md

 * menu slider
 * modal
 ## [New Year countdown 06](./06.%20New%20Year%20countdown)
+#### :tada: Project overview:
+Application which counts down until the next year.
+The app is completely dynamic, meaning that even if the year changes it will still work.
+You can also see a spinner on page loads before start the countdown.
+#### :rocket: Motivation:
+Get acquainted with dates and times in Javascript and also implement a little spinner that loads for one second and then it shows the countdown.
 ## [Draw a name 07](./07.%20Draw%20a%20name)
 ## [Add name to array 08](./08.%20Add%20name%20to%20array)
 ## [Code generator 09](./09.%20Code%20generator)